 Fruity Pebble Sweet Rolls

 If you happen to be both a fan of Fruity Pebbles and cinnamon rolls like Joanne of The Salty Pot, you will say “I do” to this kid-in-you-inspired dessert union.
-Joanne took classic cinnamon rolls then sprinkled on loads of Fruity Pebbles for a creative hybrid treat sure to bring out the twelve-year-old in all of us.
-So, with this recipe, gather your friends, bring some milk and reminisce about the good ole times.
+Joanne took classic cinnamon rolls and then sprinkled on loads of Fruity Pebbles for a creative hybrid treat sure to bring out the twelve-year-old in all of us.
+So, with this cereal dessert recipe, gather your friends, bring some milk and reminisce about the good ole times.

 Visit The Salty Pot for the recipe.